 Direct dialogue scenes are just like it sounds – characters speak directly to each other (e.g., “I’m going home.”).

 Indirect dialogue scenes (also known as narrative dialogue) happen when one character speaks to themselves (e.g., “Why am I going home?”)

 When editing dialogue, it is essential to consider the actor’s motivation for saying that line.

 - How does it progress the plot?

 - Is there a reason you would cut that line out of the film?

-Tone is also an important factor.
+The tone is also an essential factor.

 - Is your character talking to someone in a friendly way, or are they trying to make a point?

 - Does it come off as sarcastic or serious?